-- 4.1.1 All members of the CIRB are regular members.
-Members of one CIRB may serve as subject matter consultants for another CIRB.
-The CIRB may use unaffiliated subject matter consultants for a specific review if requested by the Chair.
-Patient advocates serving as non-scientists on one CIRB serve as alternates for patient advocates serving as non-scientists on all other CIRBs. - 4.1.2 Each CIRB meets the following requirements: - 4.1.2.1 Each CIRB has at least five members with varying backgrounds to promote complete and adequate review of research commonly conducted by the organization. - 4.1.2.2 No CIRB has members who represent a single profession. - 4.1.2.3 Each CIRB has at least one member whose primary concerns are in scientific areas. - 4.1.2.4 Each CIRB has at least one member whose primary concerns are in nonscientific areas. - 4.1.2.5 Each CIRB has at least one member who is not otherwise affiliated with the organization and who is not part of the immediate family of a person who is affiliated with the organization. - 4.1.2.6 Each CIRB has at least one member who represents the perspective of research participants. - 4.1.3 Each CIRB has a Chair and may have one or more Vice Chair(s). - 4.1.4 Each CIRB may have up to three subcommittees: the CIRB Adverse Event Subcommittee, the Conflict of Interest Subcommittee, and the CIRB Local Context Subcommittee.

-4.2 Qualification of Members
+- 4.1.1 Members of one CIRB may serve as subject matter consultants for another CIRB.
+The CIRB may use unaffiliated subject matter consultants for a specific review if requested by the Chair. - 4.1.2 Non-scientists serving on one CIRB may act as alternates for non-scientists on all other CIRBs. - 4.1.2 Each CIRB meets the following requirements: - 4.1.2.1 Each CIRB has at least five members with varying backgrounds to promote complete and adequate review of research commonly conducted by the organization. - 4.1.2.2 No CIRB has members who represent a single profession. - 4.1.2.3 Each CIRB has at least one member whose primary concerns are in scientific areas. - 4.1.2.4 Each CIRB has at least one member whose primary concerns are in nonscientific areas. - 4.1.2.5 Each CIRB has at least one member who is not otherwise affiliated with the organization and who is not part of the immediate family of a person who is affiliated with the organization. - 4.1.2.6 Each CIRB has at least one member who represents the perspective of research participants. - 4.1.2.7 Each CIRB has at least one member whose primary concern is ethics. - 4.1.3 Each CIRB has a Chair and may have one or more Vice Chair(s). - 4.1.4 Each CIRB may have up to three subcommittees: the CIRB Adverse Event Subcommittee, the Conflict of Interest Subcommittee, and the CIRB Local Context Subcommittee. - 4.2 Qualification of Members